 Building Cooling Load (BCL): Building total sensible and latent heat gain in British Thermal Units per hour (Btu/h).
-For residential buildings, BCL shall be calculated using ACCA Manual J or another codeapproved methodology.
+For residential buildings, BCL shall be calculated using ACCA Manual J or another code-approved methodology.
 For commercial buildings, BHL shall be calculated following ANSI/ASHRAE/ACCA Standard 183-2007 (RA2017), or other code-approved equivalent computational procedure.
 Calculation of the building's design cooling load shall be at the 1% dry bulb cooling design temperature for the most relevant ASHRAE 2017 location.

 Building Equivalent Full Load Hours (BEFLH): is used for the estimation of heating and cooling savings from heat pump systems, based on building type and location.
 It represents the equivalent full load operating hours for HVAC equipment based on 1% design temperature, TMY3 weather data, and the design heating load.
-The New York Technical Resource Manual employs the following vintage categories for determining BEFLH in residential buildings:76
+The New York Technical Resource Manual employs the following vintage categories for determining BEFLH in residential buildings:84

 - Built prior to 1940, uninsulated masonry buildings, referred to as "Pre-War uninsulated brick."
 This category is used only for full load heating hours for multifamily low-rise and high-rise buildings. - Built prior to 1979, before the Energy Conservation Construction Code of New York State (ECCCNYS) went into effect.
 This vintage is referred to as "Old" in the Appendix G EFLH tables for single family detached buildings, and "Prior to 1979" in the EFLH tables for low-rise and high-rise multifamily buildings. - Built from 1979 through 2006, with insulation conforming to the 1980s era building codes (1979 ECCCNYS).
-This vintage is referred to as "Average" in the Appendix G EFLH tables for single family detached buildings, and "From 1979 through 2006" in the EFLH tables for low-rise and high-rise multifamily buildings.
+This vintage is referred to as "Average" in the Appendix G EFLH tables for single family detached buildings, and "From 1979 through 2006" in the EFLH tables for low-rise and high-rise multifamily buildings. - Built from 2007 through the present, new construction conforming to the 2007 ECCCNYS for residential buildings and the New York City Energy Conservation Code (if applicable).
+This vintage is referred to as "New" in the Appendix G EFLH tables for single family detached building, and "From 2007 through the present" in the EFLH tables for low-rise and high-rise multifamily buildings.
+Appendix G also provides EFLH tables for selected small and large commercial buildings; however, for these building types, EFLH values are the same across all building vintages.

-76 New York State Standard Approach for Estimating Energy Savings from Energy Efficiency Programs, Appendix G, See NYS TRM V9.pdf
+84 New York State Standard Approach for Estimating Energy Savings from Energy Efficiency Programs, Appendix G, See NYS TRM V9.pdf